brainstem-org/brainstem_support/docs/tutorials/electrophysiology-workflow.md

 - **Analysis**: Learning curves, replay detection, place cell analysis

 {: .note }
-> This tutorial assumes you have already set up your lab infrastructure (setups, equipment, inventories) as described in the [Setting Up Lab Infrastructure tutorial]({{site.baseurl}}/tutorials/setting-up-lab-infrastructure).
+> This tutorial assumes that the lab infrastructure is already set up (setups, equipment, inventories) as described in the [Setting Up Lab Infrastructure tutorial]({{site.baseurl}}/tutorials/setting-up-lab-infrastructure).

 ## Part A: Project and Subject Setup